/ EN

 Shoin

-In the back right room is the Onari-no-ma, designed in the style of the Azuchi-Momoyama period.
+In the back right is the "Onari-no-ma" (Imperial Audience Room), which recreates the style of a study hall that conveys the legacy of the Azuchi-Momoyama period.

 Otamaya

-It is opened to the public only once a year on August 16 for the Otamaya-biraki Ceremony.
+is opened to the public only on August 16th each year for the "Opening of the Mausoleum Ceremony," and is open for worship.

 Main Hall (Current)

-The present Main Hall was constructed in 1954.
+The main hall was built in 1954.
+The

-The principal image of Amida Nyorai (Amitabha Buddha) was commissioned by the first lord, Naomasa Matsudaira, in prayer for the peace of Lady Gesshoin’s soul.
+principal image, a statue of Amida Buddha, was commissioned by the first lord of the domain, Matsudaira Naomasa, to pray for the repose of Gesshoin's soul.

 Tea Room – Daien-an